Your child’s ability to think, communicate, and understand through play is vital in their cognitive learning.

 Reading to your toddler helps them make sense of their own life.
 Even simple books to start such as colors or animals, children will form opinions on what they like best or least, and associate those things with items in their house or animals they see on walks.
 You are forming more links than you realize by offering these vital opportunities for your toddler to learn.

 Simple two-step instructions form thinking and planning in your toddler’s minds.
-Your toddler will know they need to do one thing before changing their movements and thought to then do something else.
-It can seem simple to you, but toddlers will love trying these out and following instructions in order to complete their mini tasks.
+Your toddler will know they need to do one thing before changing their movements and then doing something else.
+It can seem simple to you, but toddlers will love trying these out and following instructions to complete their mini tasks.

 Tweezers and Peas